aspidov/otodombot/README.md

 Then open `frontend/index.html` in a browser.
 It fetches data from the API and shows the listings on an OpenStreetMap-based map using Leaflet.
 Popups include calculated travel times to your configured points of interest.

+### Deploying on Raspberry Pi

+Example `systemd` service files and installation script can be found in `docs/raspberrypi.md`.
+They allow running the scraper, backend and static frontend automatically on boot.